Keto Mince and Cheese Pie Recipe

 Carefully lay your first pastry sheet at the bottom of your tray (I used baking paper to line a brownie tray) making sure to have some 'sides'.
 Place in oven at 180 degrees celsius for 5 minutes while you roll out the second half.

-Take out the pan from the oven, and layer mince and grated cheese on top.
+Take out the pan from the oven, and layer mince mixture and grated cheese on top.

 Cover the filling with the top pastry layer.
 I often run my hands under the hot water tap so I can more easily manipulate the pastry to fill any holes and stretch it in certain places.